jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 You can manage your Bluemix account by viewing [billing and usage](https://www.ng.bluemix.net/docs/#acctmgmt/index-gentopic1.html#bil_usage) information and determine costs by visiting the [Bluemix Pricing page](https://bluemix.net/#/pricing).

-The Delivery Pipeline service and the Track & Plan service use metered pricing, where you pay based on consumption but they also include free monthly allowance.
+The Delivery Pipeline and Track & Plan services use metered pricing, where you pay based on consumption, but they also include a free monthly allowance.
 You can find more information about pricing from the DevOps section of the [Bluemix Pricing page](https://bluemix.net/#/pricing).